-Stage 3(a): Submission of draft Local Policies Plan prior to the Independent Examination
+Stage 3(a): Submission of LDP draft Local Policies Plan prior to the Independent Examination

-4.33 As soon as reasonably practicable after Council has submitted the development plan documents to the Department for Infrastructure (DfI), Council must undertake the following:
+4.37 As soon as reasonably practicable after Council has submitted the dLPP development Plan documents to the Department for Infrastructure (DfI), the Council must undertake the following:

-- make the following documents available during normal working hours at the Council's principal offices and other places in the District considered appropriate as per Reg.
-21 of The LDP Regs: - o a copy of the draft LPP document; - o all other legislatively required documents - o all other documents considered relevant to the preparation of the PS - notify the consultation bodies of the fact that the development plan document and other legislatively required documents are available for inspection and the places and times at which they can be inspected; - notify any person who has made (and not withdrawn) a representation and / or a counter-representation to the draft LPP that the draft LPP documents are available for inspection and the places and times at which they can be inspected; - issue a public notice in the local newspapers currently being used by the Council for two weeks (the Derry Journal, the Londonderry Sentinel, the Ulster Herald, the Strabane Chronicle, the Tyrone Constitution and the Strabane Weekly News), Belfast Gazette, and on the Council's website that the draft LPP documents have been submitted to the Dfl.
+- make the following documents available during normal working hours (by prior appointment if appropriate) at the Council's principal offices and other places in the District considered appropriate as per Reg 21 of The LDP Regs: - o a copy of the draft Local Policies Plan document; - o all other legislatively required documents; - o all other documents considered relevant to the preparation of the LPP; - write to key consultees and elected members informing them that the draft LPP documents are available for inspection and the places and times at which they can be inspected; - notify any person who has made (and not withdrawn) a representation and / or a counter - representation to the Draft LPP that the draft LPP documents are available for inspection and the places and times at which they can be inspected; - issue a public notice in the local newspapers currently being used by the Council for two weeks (the Derry Journal, the Londonderry Sentinel, the Ulster Herald, the Strabane Chronicle, the Tyrone Constitution and the Strabane Weekly News), Belfast Gazette, and on the website that the draft LPP documents have been submitted to the Dfl.

-Stage 3(b): Soundness Based Independent Examination of Draft Local Policies Plan
+Stage 3(b): Soundness-Based Independent Examination of LDP Draft Local Policies Plan

-4.34 The purpose of the IE is to determine the 'soundness' of the Local Policies Plan taking into account representations and counter-representations.
+4.38 The purpose of the IE is to determine the 'soundness' of the LDP Local Policies Plan taking into account representations and counter-representations.
 The Council's Planning officers will be available to answer any question of the Independent Examiners and provide comment on the representations and counter-representations.

-- continue to make the draft LPP, and any accompanying documentation available on the website: - advertise dates, times and venues in the Belfast Gazette and by local advertisement for the IE and who will be carrying out the IE at least 4 weeks before the Examination is to be held indicating that representations and counter representations are available for inspection; - notify all persons who submitted representations and counter-representations to the draft LPP of the arrangements for the IE indicating that representations and counter representations are available for inspection at least 4 weeks before the opening of an IE: - request consultees to provide comment on the representations and counterrepresentations for consideration at the IE. - Notify the consultation bodies of the time and place of the IE and who is appointed to carry out the IE at least 4 weeks before the opening of an IE; - publish details of the time and place of the IE and who is appointed to carry out the IE on the Council's website at least 4 weeks before the opening of an IE.
+- continue to make the LDP Draft Local Policies Plan, and all accompanying documentation available on the website; - advertise dates, times and venues in the Belfast Gazette and by local advertisement for the IE and who will be carrying out the IE at least 4 weeks before Examination is to be held indicating that representations and counter-representations are available for inspection; - notify all persons who submitted representations and counter-representations to the Draft Local Policies Plan of the arrangements for the IE, indicating that representations and counter-representations are available for inspection; - request the consultation bodies to provide comment on the representations and counter-representations for consideration at the IE. - Notify the consultation bodies of the time and place of the IE and who is appointed to carry out the IE; - Publish details of the time and place of the IE and who is appointed to carry out the IE, on the Council's website.

-Stage 3(c): Adoption of Local Policies Plan
+Stage 3(c): Adoption of LDP Local Policies Plan

-4.35 Following the IE, the Department will issue a Direction to the Council, requiring it to adopt the Draft Local Policies Plan as originally prepared or with modifications.
-The Council may also be directed to withdraw the Draft Local Policies Plan.
+4.39 Following the IE, the Department will issue a Direction to the Council, requiring it to adopt the Draft Local Policies Plan as originally prepared or with modifications.
+The Council may also be directed to withdraw the LDP Draft Local Policies Plan.
 In either scenario, the Department will be expected to give reasons for their decisions.